POLYCHONDRITIS & WINNING SSD BENEFITS

 There is no cure for relapsing polychondritis.
 However, your doctor can still provide treatment for your symptoms.
 Treatment aims to manage your symptoms, reduce inflammation, and prevent organ damage.
 Treatment options include medications, lifestyle changes and supportive care.
 For example, your doctor can give you corticosteroids to reduce and manage your pain.
 In more severe cases, drugs that suppress the immune system, may be given to you to control immune system activity.

-You can also help yourself by avoiding exposure to cold or infections, which will make your symptoms worse.
+You can also avoid exposure to cold or infections, which will make your symptoms worse.
 Additionally, you can attend physical therapy to improve your mobility.
-You can also go to pain management to treat your pain symptoms.
+You can also go to pain management to treat your symptoms.
 Counseling can also help you deal with pain issues.

 The prognosis for polychondritis varies as much as the symptoms.
 Some people experience mild symptoms, while others have more severe and frequent pain episodes.
 With proper treatment many people with the disease can lead normal lives.
 But, the disease can also lead to medical issues and disability.
 Regular visits with your doctors are essential to manage the condition.
 It will also help address any new symptoms.
 Understanding your symptoms and working closely with your doctor can help reduce your pain and maintain your quality of life.